20221051/OCT/README.md

 This can be seen as an encouraging result, <br/>
 as it is not easy for actual doctors to accurately adjust vision by looking only at retinal images. <br/>

-In particular, the lower part of the retina is a very important part for vision, <br/>
+In particular, the lower part of the OCT is a very important part for vision, <br/>
 and we confirmed that the model learned well through gradcam.

+The code can is available in main.py.